maaslalani/nap/README.md

 # Snooze

-Snooze is a terminal snippet manager.
+Snooze is a snippet manager in your terminal.